-The coaching sessions are held in the client's place of business, and quite often even via Skype.
-In either case, it is important to use a private setting where the executive is able to speak freely.
+The coaching sessions are held in the client's place of business, and quite often even via video conferencing software such as Zoom, Microsoft Teams or Skype.
+In any case, it is important to use a private setting where the executive is able to speak freely.
 Once an executive has completed their first cycle, they may choose to complete another coaching cycle.
 With the next cycle focusing on the next big challenge the leader is facing.

 Sometimes, but not always, the coach will give the client practices or tasks to complete outside of the sessions.
 The benefit of the practices is that the client can embody the learning between each session.
 And as has been noted, the burden for completing the practices is with the executive.

 The success of coaching often rests on the relationship between the coach and the client.
 So, we think it's important that the executive is able to contact their coach between sessions.
 A client might choose to contact the coach via email or phone to check in and share outcomes.
 This is another way that the coaching cycles or packages promote full embodiment of the learning.

 What are the benefits of executive coaching?